Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Understanding Breast Cancer Risk

 Every woman is at some risk for developing breast cancer during her lifetime, but the risk level varies from one individual to the next depending on what are known as risk factors – anything that increases the chances of developing a disease.
 For breast cancer, a number of lifestyle, biological, and genetic risk factors have been identified.
 Understanding what risk factors (if any) you carry can be important, because there are steps that can be taken either to reduce your breast cancer risk, or to increase the likelihood that if breast cancer develops it will be detected at an early, curable stage.
-The Wasserman Breast Cancer Risk Reduction Program is committed to reducing the incidence of breast cancer in our community by providing comprehensive risk assessment services, including medical management recommendations that are tailored to each individual patient's level of risk.

 While a single risk factor is unlikely to cause a cancer to develop, several risk factors interacting with one another may contribute to the process.
 It is important to note, however, that having multiple risk factors for breast cancer does not necessarily mean you will develop the disease.
 At the same time, a woman without risk factors can still get breast cancer.
 In fact, most women diagnosed with breast cancer have few or no apparent risk factors; thus, it is important for all women to follow basic guidelines for early detection and screening.
 In addition, because risk levels vary with each individual, strategies for reducing risk that are appropriate for one woman to consider may not be appropriate for another.